 Interestingly, the penultimate “Wish Them Well,” after charging in with abundant heaviness, eases off the pedal to deliver a message full of Christian heritage: essentially, turn the other cheek and love thy enemy.
 Closer “The Garden” is a kind of elegy / summing-up bit that attempts to draw the threads and themes together into some sort of conclusion: “The measure of a life is a measure of love and respect / So hard to earn, so easily burned.”

-The core problem for this listener is that Lee, Lifeson and Peart seem to have shaped these songs around their narrative concept rather than around riffs and melodies.
+The core problem seems to be that Lee, Lifeson and Peart appear to have shaped these songs around their narrative concept rather than around riffs and melodies.
 My lasting impression is of a continuous torrent of music, some of which was pretty cool, but whose individual tracks don’t really have structure—beginnings, middles, ends, choruses—they just kind of go and keep going until it’s time to move on to the next chapter of the story.

 If you simply rated this album for musicianship and/or artistic ambition, it would rate an A of some sort.
 In the end, though, Clockwork Angels falls victim to its own hubris and scale, focusing on the forest while losing track of (groan-worthy Rush pun 100% intended) the trees.
 High-brow concepts and instrumental virtuosity abound here; what’s missing are memorable songs.